 Results From the First 8000 Knees Treated by the Cell Surgical Network

 Patients who undergo SVF stem cell therapy for knee joint arthritis report a reduction in their painful symptoms and an increase in range of motion and mobility.
 Stem cell therapy helps to quickly reduce knee joint inflammation, and many patients see improvements in just 1 to 2 days.
-Anti-inflammatory results of the procedure lasts 2 to 3 months and many patients see a gradual improvement in their overall condition over time.
+Anti-inflammatory results of the procedure last 2 to 3 months and many patients see a gradual improvement in their overall condition over time.

 Just like the knee, the hip joint is susceptible to developing arthritis.
 Causes of arthritis in the hip include age, activity, being overweight, and injury.
 Over 25 percent of adults over the age of 55 will develop arthritis pain in their hip.
 This pain severely limits mobility in many people and makes walking, climbing stairs, and other everyday activities painful, difficult, and in severe cases, impossible.
 Patients with hip joint arthritis experience pain in the hip, knee, thigh, or buttocks.
 Hip joint arthritis pain may be sharp or dull.
 Many patients also report stiffness in the joint after periods of rest.
 In most cases of hip joint arthritis, patients face having to avoid their favorite activities and must resort to surgery to find relief.